grantcolley/dotnetwhat/README.md

 <br>

 ### Reference Types
 [**Reference type**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types) objects come in two parts: an object which is stored in heap memory, and a reference pointing to that object.

+The reference itself is generally:
+- 4 bytes in a 32-bit process
+- 8 bytes in a 64-bit process

 When the reference is assigned from one variable to another, the reference is copied and both variables will point to the same object.
 Therefore, unlike variables for [**value types**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types), multiple variables can point to the same [**reference type**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types) object in heap memory.
 Operations to properties on the object via one variable is visible the other variable, because it's the same object that is modified.
 <br>

 >  [!Note]